vinodbukya6/Self-Correction-Human-Parsing-CPU/README.md

-## Self Correction Human Parsiong on CPU
+## Self Correction Human Parsing on CPU

 CPU based Human Parser of https://github.com/GoGoDuck912/Self-Correction-Human-Parsing.
 Thank you so much for our work.